 In April 2010, Mr. Orr entered into an employment agreement with the Company effective through December 31, 2013 to serve as the executive vice president and CFO of the Company.
 In July 2013, the agreement was amended to extend the term through December 31, 2016.
-The agreement was amended in June 2014 to provide for severance benefits only in the event of an involuntary termination of employment by the Company without "cause" or by the executive for "good reason," as such terms are defined in the employment agreements.
-The current agreement, as amended, provides for: (i) a base salary with increases at the discretion of the Compensation Committee; (ii) an annual cash bonus and/or incentive award at the discretion of the Compensation Committee; (iii) certain fringe benefits and vacation; and (iv) reimbursement of business related expenses.
+The agreement provides for severance benefits only in the event of an involuntary termination of employment by the Company without "cause" or by the executive for "good reason," as such terms are defined in the employment agreement.
+The agreement was amended in June 2014, to narrow the definition of "good reason" by removing a right to severance in the event the executive voluntarily leaves the company following a change in control.
+The current agreement, as amended, provides for: (i) a base salary of \$454,480, with increases at the discretion of the Compensation Committee; (ii) an annual cash bonus and/or incentive award at the discretion of the Compensation Committee; and (iii) certain fringe benefits.
 Mr. Orr has agreed not to compete with the Company for a period of three years following his termination and not to solicit employees of the Company and not to solicit customers of the Company for a period of three years following his termination.
 In the event of termination of the agreement by the Company, other than for cause, Mr. Orr is entitled to severance payments equal to his then current annual base salary for twelve months.
-If Mr. Orr's employment had been terminated by the Company on December 31, 2014, other than for cause, Mr. Orr would have been entitled to severance payments equal to \$473,000 (his then current base salary), paid over twelve months.
+If Mr. Orr's employment had been terminated by the Company on December 31, 2015, other than for cause, Mr. Orr would have been entitled to severance payments equal to \$487,000 (his then current base salary), paid over twelve months.
 Upon a change in control and termination by Mr. Orr for good reason, the agreement provides for severance payments to Mr. Orr equal to 100% of his then current annual base salary for remaining term of the agreement, or for twelve months, whichever is greater.
-Upon a change in control followed by a termination of Mr. Orr's employment on December 31, 2014 by the Company without cause or by Mr. Orr for good reason, Mr. Orr would have been entitled to severance payments equal to \$946,000, paid over twenty-four months.
-In addition to the change in control provisions provided under the employment agreement, in the event of a change in control on December 31, 2014, Mr. Orr would also have vested in 17,000 shares of restricted stock under the terms of the Company's Restricted Stock Incentive Plans.
+Upon a change in control followed by a termination of Mr. Orr's employment on December 31, 2015 by the Company without cause or by Mr. Orr for good reason, Mr. Orr would have been entitled to severance payments equal to \$487,000, paid over twenty-four months.
+In addition to the change in control provisions provided under the employment agreement, in the event of a change in control on December 31, 2015, Mr. Orr would also have vested in 15,000 shares of restricted stock, with a value of \$561,450 based on the closing price of the Company's stock on December 31, 2015.